Shashvat2005/DupeFinder/README.md

 ## 🔧 Features
 - GUI made with Tkinter
-- Multithreaded file hashing using SHA-256
+- File hashing using SHA-256
 - Detects duplicates by content (even with different names)
 - Progress indicator
 - Tree view of duplicate groups